1. 3DS Blog

 Businesses can begin the transition to the circular economy by taking advantage of the latest digital capabilities to:

-• Connect the value chain: The 3DEXPERIENCE platform brings together all stakeholders in the value chain around a single source of truth, providing end-to-end visibility that allows them to make decisions about how best to use resources and reduce waste.
+• Connect the value chain: The 3DEXPERIENCE platform brings together all stakeholders in the value chain, providing end-to-end visibility that allows them to make decisions about how best to use resources and reduce waste.

 • Simulate products virtually: The 3DEXPERIENCE platform’s virtual twin and simulation capabilities support eco-design principles and allow designers to test the most sustainable and cost-effective materials while reducing the need for physical prototypes.

-• Carry out a full lifecycle assessment (LCA): In-built LCA functionality in the 3DEXPERIENCE platform gives companies the ability to monitor and measure the environmental impact of a product throughout its entire lifecycle.
-This covers the ability to identify the most sustainable materials and measure energy consumption at each stage of production.
+• Carry out a full lifecycle assessment (LCA): The 3DEXPERIENCE platform’s built-in LCA functionality allows companies to monitor and measure a product’s environmental impact throughout its lifecycle.
+This includes identifying the most sustainable materials and measuring energy consumption at each stage of production.

 “More companies are now aware that the linear approach no longer works in the long run,” said Andrea Cagnin, sustainability expert at Dassault Systèmes.
 “To continue being relevant in the industry, unlock new growth opportunities and contribute toward a sustainable future for all, they need to think circular.”